ygorbunkov/datatables-multiple-criteria-filter/README.md

 jQuery DataTables plug-in employs 'multiple-criteria-multiple-column' filtering using DataTables API.
-Both (conventional) 'exclusive AND' and 'inclusive OR' (similar to SQL outer join) logic are implemented.
+In addition to conventional 'match all the criteria' logic, 'append to selection' operation is available.

 Filter itself coded as a DataTables feature plug-in, so in order to use that, you must specify 'F' among your DataTable 'dom'/'sDom' options: